Symbolic Recovery of Differential Equations: The Identifiability Problem: Introduction

-We say that the function $u$ \emph{solves a unique PDE described by functions in $V$ for $g=(g_1,...,g_k)$ with time derivative of $n^{th}$-order} if $F$ is the unique function in $V$ such that Equation~\eqref{eq:def-unique} holds.
-If $n=1$, we often omit the last part.
-If none of the $g_i$ are spatial derivatives, we say ODE instead of PDE. \end{definition}
+We say that the function $u$ \emph{solves a unique differential equation described by functions in $V$ for $g=(g_1,...,g_k)$ with time derivative of $n^{th}$-order} if $F$ is the unique function in $V$ such that \eqref{eq:def-unique} holds.
+If $n=1$, we often omit the last part. \end{definition}